Stoplights and Roundabouts

 It was how the entire project operated.

-In one example that demonstrated the team's authority, I remember one of the analyst's on the team helping Ken his thinking on our implementation approach.
+In one example that demonstrated the team’s authority, I remember one of the analyst’s on the team helping Ken change his thinking on our implementation approach.
 It was a great example of the team working with psychological safety and proof positive that ideas were more important than hierarchy.

 I’ve been doing a lot of reading lately on the future of work and how companies can innovate.
 And what I’m seeing is that a model for work (day to day, and also project work) is starting to emerge.